SkylineCommunications/dataminer-docs/user-guide/Getting_started/The_DataMiner_User_Interface/DataMiner_Cube/Cube_UI_components_X/DataMiner_Cube_sidebar.md

 - Any custom sections [configured in the DataMiner Low-Code Apps module](xref:LowCodeApps_organizing_landing_page), listing low-code apps.<!-- RN 33944 -->

 Click any item in the list to open it.
 If you wish to open the item in a new card, click the item while pressing the *Ctrl* key.
+However, note that the web apps will always open in a browser tab instead of in DataMiner Cube.